Skip to Main Content

 A River Position That Resets Your Expectations of Chicago

 Chicago's skyline is dense with architectural ambition, and the 92-story glass and steel tower at 401 North Wabash has been part of that conversation since it first opened.
-The building's position along the Chicago River gives it an orientation that few downtown addresses can match: the water acts as a foreground, pulling the city into frame rather than crowding it out.
+The building's position along the Chicago River gives it an orientation that few downtown addresses can match.
 Floor-to-ceiling windows measuring 10 feet high run across every guest room, so the quality of the view is baked into the architecture rather than offered as an upgrade.
 For hotels at this tier, where The Langham, Chicago, The Peninsula Chicago, and Waldorf Astoria Chicago also compete for the city's top-tier traveler, building footprint and river-versus-street orientation are among the meaningful differentiators.

 Inside the Room: What the Overnight Stay Actually Delivers

 The room renovation program has refreshed furnishings with custom-designed pieces, and the bathrooms now include mirrors with built-in televisions, a detail that sits in the technology-forward bracket rather than the heritage-aesthetic bracket occupied by properties like The Langham.
-For travelers who factor in-room technology into their accommodation decisions, these are substantive rather than decorative differences.
 The 10-foot windows deliver on what the building's glass exterior promises: light comes in from two orientations depending on room assignment, either over the river or across the broader city grid.

-At the leading of the room hierarchy, Grand Deluxe Suites reach 3,800 square feet, placing them among the largest suite formats available in downtown Chicago.
-Properties at that scale, such as Aman New York or Badrutt's Palace Hotel in St. Moritz, typically price the experience as much on format as on brand, and Chicago's market follows a similar logic at this tier.
+At the top of the room hierarchy, Grand Deluxe Suites reach 3,800 square feet, placing them among the largest suite formats available in downtown Chicago.
+Aman New York or Badrutt's Palace Hotel in St. Moritz, typically price the experience as much on format as on brand, and Chicago's market follows a similar logic at this tier.

 The Spa Floor as a Separate Program

 Fifty-three guest rooms on two dedicated floors connect directly to The Spa at Trump, creating a vertically integrated wellness tier that few Chicago properties offer at this scale.
 The recently upgraded spa facility centers on a 75-foot heated indoor pool, with 12 treatment rooms, a steam room featuring an overhead Starry Night light installation, and a sauna rounding out the main amenities.
 The fitness program includes more than 40 group classes, which positions this as an active wellness program rather than a passive one.
 In-room amenities on the spa floors include free weights and yoga mats as standard issue, reinforcing the floor's programming logic.
-For context, properties oriented around dedicated wellness floors, such as Canyon Ranch Tucson, build their entire identity around that vertical; here, it functions as a high-specification tier within a broader full-service hotel.
+Canyon Ranch Tucson, build their entire identity around that vertical; here, it functions as a high-specification tier within a broader full-service hotel.

 Two Dining Formats, One River View

-Chicago's hotel dining scene has largely moved away from generic all-day brasserie formats toward more genre-specific concepts, and Trump Chicago runs two distinct rooms.
+Trump Chicago runs two distinct dining rooms.
 Rebar operates a neo-Japanese menu that evolves across seasons, placing it in the same broad territory as the Japanese-inflected programming at Nobu Hotel Chicago, though with its own menu identity.
 Terrace 16 takes a different angle, centering on American cuisine with a terrace that looks directly over the Chicago River and toward the Michigan Avenue Bridge.
 The terrace positioning is the room's primary asset; river-facing outdoor dining at this elevation is a relatively short list in downtown Chicago.
 The hotel also maintains 24-hour in-room dining with vegetarian and vegan coverage, which matters for guests whose travel schedules don't align with restaurant service hours.
-For a broader view of the city's dining options beyond the hotel, see our full Chicago restaurants guide.

 Family and Pet Infrastructure

 Two guest-facing programs extend the hotel's utility beyond the standard luxury hotel offer.
 Trump Kids provides children with dedicated dining menus, kiddie cocktails, and an in-room glamping format using interactive tents positioned for city views, which is a specific product rather than a generic amenity list.
 Trump Pets covers traveling dogs with gourmet treats, plush beds, and a QR-code city map highlighting pet-friendly outdoor spaces.
-Properties with formal pet programs at this tier, such as Hotel Bel-Air in Los Angeles, often use them as retention tools for repeat travelers with animals.
+Hotel Bel-Air in Los Angeles, often use them as retention tools for repeat travelers with animals.
 The logic is similar here: the program reduces friction for a guest segment that consistently faces logistical complications at luxury hotels.

 Recognition and Competitive Position

-La Liste's 2026 Leading Hotels ranking assigned Trump Chicago 90 points, a placement that reflects consistent delivery at a high-service tier rather than a challenger position.
+La Liste's 2026 Leading Hotels ranking assigned Trump Chicago 90 points.
 The award has been attached to the property since 2010, which means the recognition predates several of the property's recent renovation cycles.
-Among Chicago's upper-tier full-service hotels, that longevity of recognition is a different signal than first-year awards; it suggests operational consistency across management and market cycles.
 The Viceroy Chicago and The Gwen, a Luxury Collection Hotel occupy the same Michigan Avenue and River North corridor, making the immediate competitive geography tight.
 What differentiates Trump Chicago within that group is principally the room scale, the spa floor program, and the river orientation of its primary dining terrace.

 Planning Your Stay